 b.
 The office of President and President-elect shall be elected for a period of one, 2-year term or until their successor has been elected and qualified

 c.
-The office of Secretary and Treasurer shall be elected for a period of one, 1-year term or until their successor has been elected and qualified.
+The office of Secretary, Treasurer and SAA shall be elected for a period of one, 1-year term or until their successor has been elected and qualified.

 d.
 All terms expire on December 31 of the appropriate year.

 Section 3.
 METHOD OF FILLING VACANT ELECTED OFFICERS

 In the event an elected office becomes vacant and no other method is defined in these Constitution and By-laws as a means of replacement, the following methods shall be adhered to:

 The president shall appoint the following standing committees' Chairman/ Co-chairman.